University of Wisconsin-Madison HEAL Doctoral Fellow and Professor of American Indian Studies and Environmental Studies, Northland College

 Dylan Bizhikiins Jennings is a member of the marten clan.
 He graduated from the University of Wisconsin-Madison with degrees in anthropology, archaeology, environmental studies, and American Indian studies.
-Jennings is set to complete his master’s degree from the University of Wisconsin-Madison Nelson Institute in spring 2021.
+Jennings completed his master’s degree from the Nelson Institute for Environmental Studies at UW-Madison.

 Bizhikiins Jennings is a Bad River tribal member and a former tribal council member for the Bad River Band of Lake Superior Ojibwe, where he served two consecutive terms as an elected official.
 He also served as an appointed representative for the EPA region 5 Tribal Operations Committee (RTOC).

-Currently, Bizhikiins Jennings resides in Odanah and works as the director of public information for the Great Lakes Indian Fish & Wildlife Commission.
-The job requires him to be fluent and up to date with tribal news and issues.
-He also serves as a writer, photographer, and editor for the Mazina’igan newspaper.
+Jennings served two consecutive terms as an elected tribal council member for the Bad River Tribe.
+He served as the director of public information for the Great Lakes Indian Fish & Wildlife Commission, which required him to be fluent in tribal/environmental news and issues.
+He was also a writer, photographer, and editor for the Mazina’igan newspaper.

-Bizhikiins Jennings presents at many public engagements and schools throughout the Midwest on topics including:
+Bizhikiins presents at many public engagements and schools throughout the Midwest on topics including:

 - Traditional subsistence